psychotimmy/MZ-Utilities/README.md

 To compile: cc -o \<executable name\> \<source\>.c

-**mzfview** - Examine the header of a mzf/m12/mzt digital tape file from an MZ series computer.
+**mzfview** - Examine the header and body of a mzf/m12/mzt digital tape file from an MZ series computer.